ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 As an example, both the sender and the receiver may have their own definition for an acceptable packet loss rate.
 In such a case the receiver may decide to quit a stream when it finds the packet loss rate too high.
 Similarly the sender may decide to drop a receiver when the reports it receives indicate packet loss rates that are too high from its perspective.
 These decisions can be made independently either by the receiver or the sender.

 As an example of a bitrate adaptation technique, a sender or a receiver may adapt bitrates of specific sub-streams.
-The adaptation should be done in a manner that effects the quality of the experience as a whole, while keeping the subjective quality of experience as high as possible.
+The adaptation should be done in a manner that considers the effects on the quality of the experience as a whole, keeping the subjective quality of experience as high as possible.
 In an implementation this could mean dropping less important sub-streams fully, or reducing the bitrates of the most important sub-streams throughout the session.

 # Session description protocol {#Session-Description-Protocol}